 Except for workers' compensation certified self-insurers, there are two components of costs for entities required to comply with the proposal: the cost to gather the information, calculate the assessment, and complete the required forms; and the cost of the maintenance tax or fee.
-Based on the information obtained by the department, the actual cost of gathering the information required to fill out the form, calculate the assessment, and complete the form will be the same for the same number of lines for micro, small, and large businesses.
+Based on the information obtained by the department, the actual cost of gathering the information required calculate the assessment, and complete the form will be identical for the same number of lines of insurance for micro, small, and large businesses.
 Generally, a person familiar with the accounting records of the company and accounting practices in general will perform the activities necessary to comply with the section.
-Such persons are similarly compensated between \$23 - \$34 an hour by small and large insurers.
+Such persons are similarly compensated between \$24 - \$40 an hour by small and large insurers.
 The actual time necessary to complete the form will vary depending on the number of lines of insurance written by the company.
 For a company that writes only one line of business subject to the tax, regardless of whether the company is micro, small, or large, the department estimates it will take two hours to complete the form.
 If a company writes all the lines subject to the tax, regardless of whether the company is micro, small, or large, the department estimates it will take six hours to complete the form.
-In the case of a certified insurer, the Division of Workers' Compensation will calculate the maintenance tax and bill the certified self-insurer.
+In the case of a certified self-insurer, DWC will calculate the maintenance tax and bill the certified selfinsurer.
 The requirement to pay the maintenance tax or fee is the result of the legislative enactment of the statutes that impose the maintenance tax or fee and is not a result of the adoption or enforcement of this proposal.
 Rates of assessment proposed by the department are the same for micro, small, or large businesses.
 The department, after considering the purpose of the authorizing statutes, does not believe it is legal or feasible to waive or modify the requirements of the proposal for small or micro businesses.